 The ability to gather and analyze data about how people use financial products makes it easier than ever to identify inconsistencies that are commonly associated with fraud and identity theft.
 For instance, if multiple purchases are being made in one state, but the mobile banking app indicates that the device is located in another, the customer’s account can be locked down until the financial institution verifies the purchase.
 And since messages and notifications can be delivered directly to the app, these potential fraud issues can be resolved quickly and easily.

-7. Open Banking
+7. Blockchain in Banking

 The Role of Data Centers in Mobile Banking Trends